sould666/metafiller/README.md

 - WordPress 5.0 or higher.

 ## Installation
-1. Download the `metafiller.zip` file.
+1. Download the `metafiller.zip` file from metafiller.tillgreen.eu/metafiller.zip
 2. In your WordPress admin panel, navigate to **Plugins > Add New**.
 3. Click the **Upload Plugin** button, and select the downloaded ZIP file.
 4. Install and activate the plugin.

+## Development
+1. Clone the repository: git clone https://github.com/sould666/metafiller.git
+2. Install dependencies: composer install
+3. Build or deploy as needed.

 ## Usage
 After activation, navigate to the plugin's settings page to configure the meta field generation rules and OpenAI integration.